 Slatted rack – I piece of hive furniture used to provide additional space in the hive.
 This helps with keeping the hive ventilated and is believed to reduce swarming by providing additional living space to the colony.

 Swarming – The natural process by which colonies are created.
-Once the population in a hive exceeds the space that holds them, the old queen leaves taking with her about 40% of the workers to start a new colony elsewhere.
+Once the population in a hive exceeds the space that holds them, the old queen leaves, taking with her about 40% of the workers to start a new colony elsewhere.
 By the time the old queen leaves, there is usually a new virgin queen that has emerged and is left to continue the egg-laying duties.

-Thymol – Crystalline compound found in oil derived from the thyme herb used as a treatment for varroa mites.
-Its use and effectiveness is very sensitive to temperature.
+Thymol – Crystalline compound found in the oil derived from the thyme herb used as a treatment for varroa mites.
+Its use and effectiveness are very sensitive to temperature.
 The concentration of the compound needs to be measured accurately to ensure that you do not harm the bees and brood.
 Unfortunately, it does not kill the mites breeding in capped cells and only affects phoretic mites.

 Tracheal mites – Microscopic pests that live inside the trachea of adult bees.
 They feed on bee Haemolymph and compromise the overall immune system of the bee.
 A heavily infested colony is likely to die and cannot be treated.
 Fortunately, there are some bee strains that have shown resistance to the mite and are by far the best way to combat this pest.